sybilhoangRG/support.balsamiq.com/content/sales/paymentmethods.md

 The answer depends on the version of Balsamiq:

-*   [Subscriptions](#subscriptions) - Balsamiq Cloud, Balsamiq for Google Drive, Mockups 3 for Confluence Cloud and Mockups 3 for Jira Cloud.
+*   [Subscriptions](#subscriptions) - Balsamiq Cloud, Balsamiq for Google Drive, Wireframes for Confluence Cloud and Wireframes for Jira Cloud.
 *   [Licenses](#licenses) - Mockups 3 for Desktop, Wireframes for Confluence Server, and Wireframes for Jira Server.

 * * *